-Azerbaijani national cuisine is very diverse and has dozens of different types of dairy, meat, flour, vegetable dishes.
-Such a diversity was influenced by the geographical conditions and social status of people.
+Azerbaijan food is very diverse and has dozens of different types of dairy, meat, flour, vegetable dishes.
+The diversity of Azerbaijan national cuisine was influenced by the geographical conditions and social status of people.
 The mountainous and subtropical climate has caused a wide distribution of mutton, poultry, river and sea (Caspian) fish, as well as fruits and vegetables in the Azerbaijani cuisine.
 Spices and seasonings are widespread, as well as a variety of herbs – parsley, green and black basil, dill, cilantro, green onions, mint, watercress, coriander, bitter and allspice, celery, tarragon, leek, sour cream and etc.

 Shish kebabs and dishes in tandir are more widely spread in Azerbaijani cuisine.
 Therefore, in many restaurants of the traditional direction in the first place the will offer exactly these dishes.
 A distinctive feature of the Azerbaijani cuisine is the use of lamb for cooking various dishes.
 Azerbaijanis consume beef, poultry, and fish to a much lesser extent.